TeraScale (microarchitecture): Hardware tessellation

 The TeraScale tessellator units allow the developers to take a simple polygon mesh and subdivide it using a curved surface evaluation function.
-There are different tessellation forms, such as Bézier surfaces with N-patches, B-splines and NURBS, and also some subdivision techniques of the surface, which usually includes displacement map some kind of a texture.
+There are different tessellation forms, such as Bézier surfaces with N-patches, B-splines and NURBS, and also some subdivision techniques of the surface, which usually includes displacement mapping some kind of texture.
 Essentially, this allows a simple, low-polygon model to be increased dramatically in polygon density in real-time with very small impact on the performance.
 Scott Wasson of Tech Report noted during an AMD demo that the resulting model was so dense with millions of polygons that it appeared to be solid.

 The TeraScale tessellator is reminiscent of ATI TruForm, the brand name of an early hardware tessellation unit used initially in the Radeon 8500.